-This year, you can immediately expense 100% of the cost of new and used qualifying business assets that are "placed in service."
+In 2023, you can immediately expense 80% (and potentially 100%, in certain circumstances) of the cost of new and used qualifying business assets that are "placed in service."
+This amount is currently scheduled to ratchet down 20% per year through 2026.
 Consider whether it makes sense for you, before year-end, to acquire (perhaps through borrowing) such qualified property (e.g., jet aircraft used in a trade or business).